 Japan P&I's credit quality is likely to improve moderately through enhanced capitalization.
-In S&P Global Ratings' view, The Japan Ship Owners' Mutual Protection & Indemnity Association's credit quality is likely to improve to near the average for the global P&I sector.
+In S&P Global Ratings' view, The Japan Ship Owners' Mutual Protection & Indemnity Association's credit quality will likely improve to near the average for the global P&I sector from now on.
 It currently ranks at the lower end of the average for the sector.
 Japan P&I is Japan's only shipowners' mutual P&I association and is a member of the international P&I group.
 It specializes in marine P&I and has a solid market position, supported by strong and long-standing relationships with Japan-related shipowners.
 On the other hand, its business is not particularly diversified and its customer base is geographically concentrated in Japan.

-Japan P&I's capital is in the 'AAA' category for a second consecutive year and is likely to strengthen further.
-Japan P&I posted a net loss in fiscal 2019 (ended March 31, 2020), due to a number of large insurance claims and financial market turmoil stemming from the COVID-19 pandemic.
-However, its capital remained in excess of the 'AAA' level under our model, as it did in the previous year.
-In fiscal 2020, Japan P&I will need to pay large insurance claims related to the oil spill off the coast of Mauritius.
-Even so, its capital is likely to continue to improve stably at the 'AAA' level over our two-year rating horizon, in our view.
+Japan P&I's capital, which remains in excess of the level required under our 'AAA' category, is likely to strengthen further.
+Japan P&I has had to pay out many large insurance claims and suffered amid the COVID-19 pandemic in the past two years.
+However, as of March 31, 2021, its capital remained in excess of the 'AAA' level under our model, as it did in the previous year.
+Its capital is likely to continue to improve to a level consistently in excess of the 'AAA' category threshold over our two-year rating horizon, in our view.

-Japan P&I is likely to maintain a conservative asset management and risk management.
-To shore up investment profits, Japan P&I is diversifying its investment methods.
+Japan P&I is likely to maintain conservative asset management and risk management.
+To shore up investment profits, Japan P&I is slightly increasing its investment in foreign equity funds.
 Nevertheless, we do not expect any significant changes in its conservative approach to investment.
 Also, the association has made a continuous effort to improve its enterprise risk management.
-Given that discussions have begun regarding economic value-based capital regulations in Japan, Japan P&I has adopted a more flexible stance regarding its enterprise risk management policy, and is watching closely for further developments.
+In particular, it plans to enhance the strategic use of enterprise risk management in its insurance underwriting business, responding to a deterioration of its combined ratio (the total of its net loss ratio and net expense ratio) in recent years.